Top brokers Aussies use to invest in stocks and ETFs

 Disclaimer: This article is for informational purposes only and does not constitute a specific product recommendation, or taxation or financial advice and should not be relied upon as such.
 While we use reasonable endeavours to keep the information up-to-date, we make no representation that any information is accurate or up-to-date.
 If you choose to make use of the content in this article, you do so at your own risk.
 To the extent permitted by law, we do not assume any responsibility or liability arising from or connected with your use or reliance on the content on our site.
 Please check with your adviser or accountant to obtain the correct advice for your situation.

-With the ever-growing number of stockbrokers available to Australian investors, many investors are left wondering which is the best broker to suit their needs.
-Priorities differ depending on the individual investor; for example, are they a frequent trader or more of a long-term investor?
-And do they prefer stocks or ETFs?
-With some of these questions in mind, we take a look at the most popular brokers among Sharesight users in FY23/24.
+With the ever-growing number of stockbrokers available to Australian investors, you may be left wondering which is the best broker to suit your needs.
+Your priorities will differ depending on your investing strategy; for example, are you a frequent trader or more of a long-term investor?
+And do you prefer stocks, ETFs or a mix of both?
+With some of these questions in mind, we take a look at the most popular brokers among Sharesight users in FY24/25.

 To determine the most popular Australian broker, we looked at the brokers with the highest number of trades amongst our user base.
 In this case, CMC was the clear winner, followed by Pearler and CommSec.